 The objectives of the Child Protection Program (CPP) are to establish a reliable system/ mechanism to ensure that the child rights are protected & realized with effective strategies derived from the UNICEF’s protective environment framework and to undertake initiatives for the adoption of laws and policies and for the creation of mechanisms to implement the United Nation - Child Right Convention at the provincial and district level.

-Following are the activities that are being carried out under the umbrella of CPP:
+Enlisted below are the activities that are being carried out under the umbrella of CPP:

 - Drafting Child Protection Policy Punjab (after incorporation of recommendation of relevant stakeholders i.e. line departments and NGOs, the finalized draft of policy has been forwarded to Planning & Development Department for approval)

-- Formulation of Minimum Caring Standards For Child Caring Institutions (Department is in process for development of Standard Operating Procedures (SoPs) for its implementation)
+- Formulation of Minimum Caring Standards For Child Caring Institutions (Department is in process for development of Standard Operating Procedures (SOPs) for its implementation)

 - Review of Child Marriage Act (the Department has drafted Child Marriage Prohibition Act 2014 Punjab with consultation of Alliance against Child Marriages a group of NGOs, the draft of the Act is in consultative process with ulema-e-ikram)